Scottish-Tech-Army/Volunteer-app/README.md

 - When I run `npm install`, it fails with dependency resolution errors
   > Sometimes this happens when one or more of the project dependencies gets updated and is out of step with the others.
 Try running `npm install --legacy-peer-deps` or `npm install --force`.

+- I can't get Expo started in my terminal when I run `npm start` in the `app` directory
+   > You may get an automatic prompt to install `@expo/ngrok` or another package -- if so, type `y` to install it.
+  > If you get stuck at this stage, you might need to install `@expo/ngrok` manually, globally on your local machine: run `npm install -g @expo/ngrok` then try running `npm start` again.

 ## The app gets stuck loading projects